Heerozh/spectre/README.md

 [Quick Start](#back-testing) contains easy-to-understand examples, please read first.

-The `spectre.trading.CustomAlgorithm` currently does not supports live trading, but it designed as switchable, will implement it in the future.
+The `spectre.trading.CustomAlgorithm` currently does not supports live trading, will implement it in the future.

 ### CustomAlgorithm.initialize